MohittSharma27/Password_generator/README.md

 # Password Generator
-A simple and lightweight Password Generator web app built using HTML, CSS, and JavaScript.
+A simple and lightweight Password Generator web app built using HTML, TailwindCSS, and JavaScript.
 This tool helps you instantly generate strong, secure, and customizable passwords with just one click.
 It features a clean and user-friendly interface, making it easy for anyone to use.

 # 🌟 Features
 ✅ Generate random secure passwords